Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: A Novel Approach Based on Matrix Factorization

 where the coefficients are given by: \begin{itemize} \item $a = \theta(k,k)^2$, \item $b = 2\left( \sum_{j \neq i} (Z(j,:) \theta(:,k))^2 - \theta(k,k) A(i,i) \right)$, \item $c = -4 \sum_{j \neq i} A(i,j)\, Z(j,:) \theta(:,k)$. \end{itemize} This subproblem can be solved in \(\mathcal{O}(1)\) by computing the extrema of the fourth-order polynomial using Cardano’s method and selecting the optimal nonnegative value for $Z(i,k)$.
 If no nonnegative minimizer exists, we assign $Z(i,k)$ a default value of $\sqrt{r/n}$, corresponding to the average weight under the assumption of balanced communities; that is, $n/r$ nodes per community.
 We deliberately avoid assigning zero in order to encourage the node to participate in a community.
 This default choice ensures numerical stability and prevents the premature exclusion of nodes from all communities.
 However, the value may naturally converge toward zero if the node does not truly belong to any community, as shown in Example~1.
 Finally, after testing the $r$ communities, we update the $i$th row of $Z$ according to the community assignment that yields the largest reduction in error.
 Once the community assignments for all $n$ nodes have been updated, we normalize the columns of $Z$.
 The matrix $\theta$ is then updated accordingly.

 In our implementation, the matrix $Z$ is represented using two vectors, $w$ and $v$, of length $n$.
-The $i$th element of $v$, $v(i) \in \{1, \ldots, r\}$, stores the index of the community of node $i$; that is, the index of the non-zero entry in the $i$th row of $Z$, while $w(i) = Z(i, v(i))$ stores its corresponding value.
-This representation allows each iteration of the algorithm to have a computational cost of $\mathcal{O}(nr\langle d \rangle)$ operations.
+The $i$th element of $v$, $v(i) \in \{1, \ldots, r\}$, stores the index of the community of node $i$; that is, the column index of the nonzero entry in the $i$th row of $Z$, while $w(i) = Z(i, v(i))$ stores its value.
+This representation gives each iteration of the algorithm a cost of $\mathcal{O}(nr\langle d \rangle)$ operations.
+Since $\langle d \rangle$ is the average degree, $n\langle d \rangle$ is twice the number of edges in the graph.
+Therefore, the algorithm scales linearly with the product of the number of edges in the graph and the number of communities.